SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 - Semantic MediaWiki: 3.0+
 - [`elasticsearch/elasticsearch`][packagist:es] (PHP ^7.0 `~6.0` or PHP ^5.6.6 `~5.3`)

-The `ElasticStore` relies on the [elasticsearch php-api][es:php-api] to communicate with Elasticsearch directly and is therefore independent from any other vendor or MediaWiki extension that may use Elasticsearch as search backend (e.g. `CirrusSearch`).
+The `ElasticStore` relies on the [elasticsearch php-api][es:php-api] to communicate with Elasticsearch directly and is therefore independent of any other vendor or MediaWiki extension that may use Elasticsearch as search backend (e.g. `CirrusSearch`).

 It is recommended to: